List of characters in the Family Guy franchise: Extended Griffin family members

+Throughout the series, mainly during the first seasons, Peter mentions various ancestors of the Griffin family who are shown in cutaway gags.

 The Brown/Tubbs family

 Cleveland Brown

-Cleveland Orenthal Brown Sr. (voiced by Mike Henry from 1999 to 2021, Arif Zahir from 2021–present) is a portly 42 (later 45)-year-old African-American man who is very polite to everyone and has a unique laugh.
-He was formerly one of Peter Griffin's best friends in Family Guy and also owned and ran a deli.
-In the "Pilot" of The Cleveland Show, he moves to the town of Stoolbend, Virginia to show his son where he grew up (even though Cleveland was in love with Donna but they were only friends and she did not know it).
+Cleveland Orenthal Brown Sr. (voiced by Mike Henry from 1999 to 2021, Arif Zahir from 2021 on) is a portly 42-year-old African-American man who is very polite to everyone and has a unique laugh.
+He was one of Peter Griffin's best friends in Family Guy and also owned and ran a deli.
+In the "Pilot" of The Cleveland Show, he moves to the town of Stoolbend, Virginia to show his son where he grew up, unintentionally meeting up with his old friend Donna, whom he was in love with despite her being unaware.
 Eventually re-sparking his relationship with her, they get married and he and his son move in with her and her two children.
 Cleveland is usually depicted as exceedingly gentle and patient, and it is only on rare occasions that he has been known to lose his temper and resort to violence.
 However, Cleveland gets visibly annoyed with racist behavior.
 He often acts as the voice of caution when other characters hatch harebrained schemes.
 Cleveland's speech is slow and almost elongated in Family Guy, but in The Cleveland Show his voice has a wide variety.
 Various flashbacks give conflicting histories of his speech patterns.
-He is shown as a more sexual, obnoxious, unintelligent, selfish, and violent character in his new form than he was originally.
-After the show wasn't renewed for a fifth season, Cleveland would move back to Quahog (and Family Guy) in the twelfth season, now working as a mailman.
+He is a more sexual, obnoxious, unintelligent, selfish, and violent character in his new form than he was originally.
+After the show was not renewed for a fifth season, Cleveland moved back to Quahog (and Family Guy) in the twelfth season, now working as a mailman.

 Loretta Brown

-Loretta Brown (voiced by Alex Borstein) is Cleveland's late ex-wife, and the mother of Cleveland Brown Jr. in Family Guy.
+Loretta Marie Callender Brown (voiced by Alex Borstein) is Cleveland's late ex-wife and the mother of Cleveland Brown Jr. in Family Guy.
+In early episodes, Loretta had few lines, the bulk of which were "Mm-hmm!".
+She treated Cleveland harshly, and eventually cheated on him with Glenn Quagmire, leading them to divorce.
 She had a liking for cricket and the television program Friends.
-In The Cleveland Show episode "Gone With the Wind", she dies in a freak accident back in Quahog at the age of 41 when Peter accidentally swings a Brontosaurus skeleton found by Brian from a mobile crane into her house, destroying it and causing her to fall from the second floor in her bathtub (in a similar manner to Cleveland in a running gag on Family Guy), only for her neck to snap.
+In The Cleveland Show episode "Gone With the Wind", she dies in a freak accident back in Quahog when in her 40s because Peter accidentally swings a Brontosaurus skeleton found by Brian from a mobile crane into her house, destroying it and causing her to fall from the second floor in her bathtub (in a similar manner to Cleveland in a running gag on Family Guy), only for her neck to snap.
+She was buried in Stoolbend, and left her fortune to Cleveland Jr. in her will.